 - Carry on doing all the normal things in life, like going to school, going out with friends, doing chores, getting lots of exercise.

 - Get help if something bad is happening at school, eg. bullying.

 - Be a good listener if your friend wants to talk about what is making her feel so sad.

 - Offer to go with your friend if she wants to go and talk to a counsellor or a teacher at school.

 - Hang out with your friend to let her know that you care about her and she isn't all alone.

 - Stay in touch with your friend outside school times.

 - Talk to one of your trusted adults if your friend is talking about doing herself harm.

 In Australia, if you are not sure what to do for yourself, or how to help your friend, you can call the Kids Helpline on 1800 55 1800 or, if you live in South Australia, the Youth Healthline on 1300 13 17 19.
-You could look at the Headroom website http://www.headspace.org.au if you or the person you are worried about are 12 - 15 years old.
+You could look at the Headspace website http://www.headspace.org.au if you or the person you are worried about are 12 - 15 years old.

 What kids say